ArjoNagelhout/vr-bim/README.md

 This repository contains experiments with Revit and Unity, and enabling live editing of BIM data inside VR.
 This is not production ready code.

-It currently consists of two parts:
+It currently consists of three parts:
+- `revit-to-vr-common`
 - `revit-to-vr-plugin`
 - `unity-revit-app`

+## revit-to-vr-common

+Common class library built to the `unity-revit-app/Assets/revit-to-vr-common-build` folder and included as a dependency in th revit-to-vr-plugin.
+This enables simple interchange of data from and to json.

 ## revit-to-vr-plugin